harness/developer-hub/kb/reference-architectures/ccm/Automatic Creation of AutoStopping Rules/asset-governance-autostopping-pipeline-ec2.md

 ### Setup the Stage / Step Group

-1. Create a new Stage
+1. Create a new Stage of type `custom`
-2. Add a Step Group that contains three steps.
+2. Add a Step Group to the execution tab of your stage.
+Give it a name and select `enable container base execution`, select your kubernetes connector in the Kubernetes cluster selection box.
+3. We will now create three steps in our step group.
 All three steps are `Run` steps.
-They will be configured to use a Python image to execute Python scripts.
-For all three steps, there is a common setup that needs to happen.
-All three will use the  built in Harness Connector Adapter, image=`rssnyder/py3requests`, and Shell=`Python`.
+They will be configured to use a Python image to execute a Python script.
+For all three steps, there is a common setup that needs to happen described below.
+All three will use the built in Harness Connector, image=`rssnyder/py3requests`, and Shell=`Python`.
+You can also use any other Docker Hub conneector and image as long as the image has Python3 and `requests`.
+We'll purposefully leave the command section blank for now and add in the Python code in a subsequent step.

-  Step Container Setup:
+  Run Step Setup:

   ![](../../static/ccm_asset_governance_step_container_setup.png)